wzli/complex_probabilities/README.md

 ## Theory
 Oscillations occur when there are negative eigenvalues in the stochastic transition matrix.
 The continous extension of each transformation then results in complex valued probabilites.
-For a stocastic matrix, there always one eigenvalue of 1, and all others fall between [-1, 1].
+For a stocastic matrix, there is always one eigenvalue of 1, and all others fall between [-1, 1].
 For a two state system, a negative eigenvalue results when `a + b < 1`, where a and a are the self transition probabilities of each state.

 ### Example for a two state system